tofiqquadri/tofiqquadri/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=tofiqquadri.tofiqquadri&style=flat-square&color=0088cc)

-🎓 I'm a graduate in Computer Science Engineering 🏛.
-I'm a passionate learner interested about making open-source more accessible, creating technology to elevate people, and building community. 💡.
+🎓 Graduate with a bachelor's Computer Science Engineering 🏛.
+Passionate learner interested about making open-source more accessible, creating technology to elevate people, and building community. 💡.
 Making technology accessible to Real World & help people solve their problems excites me the most ✨.
 Apart from that I make casually make open source contributions & tutorials on complex programming concepts 👨🏻‍💻.
 I'm currently into Full Stack Web Development 🕸️ and working with projects WorldWide 🤓.

 Joined Github 8 years ago.